 Hey there, best man!
 Are you planning a bachelor party trip for your soon-to-be-wed buddy?
-Our handy how-to guide will help you make the occasion memorable and help you make it all about him.
+From last minute flights to making lasting memories, our handy how-to guide will help you make the occasion memorable and help you make it all about him.

 Here’s to the groom – and the epic bash you’ll be hosting for him.

 Remember: It’s All About the Dude Who’s About to Get Married

 Keep in mind a bachelor party isn’t about you and your pals using your friend’s wedding as an excuse to throw a blowout party nor is it about hazing him or seeing what you can get away with by having him as a scapegoat.
 It’s about celebrating this moment in the groom’s life and his transition from singleton to husband.